 If you are a serious flutist, you should consider investing in at least a student model piccolo.
 It will be greatly used, and the piccolo can open up many other doors than just the flute.

 A few months after initially posting this blog post, I invested in my first (and so far only) alto flute.
 I went with a Pearl 201 since it was one of the cheapest options on the market.

 Despite only being about 5′ 2″, I find straight headjoints more comfortable than curved ones.
 So I went with an alto flute that just had a straight headjoint, and I haven’t regretted that decision.

 Now, my alto flute doesn’t fit in the ProTec or Fluterscooter bags I own.
 However, it does fit in my Altieri.
 I specifically got the alto combo traveler so that I could carry all three of my instruments at once.

 I probably have more cloths than the normal person, but I need all of them.
 For my flute, I have and use four different cloths at least once a week.

 The first cloth is a swabbing cloth.
 I use it with a cleaning rod to swan out the inside of my flute.
 Since saliva and condensation collect in the flute, it is important to swab out your flute after playing it.

-The second cloth I use daily is a microfiber cloth.
+The second cloth I use daily is a polishing cloth.
 I use this to wipe off any dirt or finger prints that collect on my flute.
 Unfortunately, I can’t skimp here, because I have acidic sweat.
-My sweat has actually caused a bit of the silver plating to come off of my flute.
-I have to polish my flute every time I play it.
+My sweat has actually caused a bit of the silver plating on my Lyric to come off of my flute.
+I have to polish that model every time I play it.